 The total distance of the hike is 21 miles with almost 8000 feet of climbing.

 For this, I picked something that is challenging but well under 10 miles round trip.
 Giant mountain is a 3050-foot elevation gain over 3 miles and you return the same way.
 At roughly 1000 feet per mile, it isn't the steepest climb but you will be heading uphill the whole way once you set out from the Rolling Brook trailhead at Chapel Pond.

 The hike to Cascade mountain is much shorter but it isn't that steep either so it is too easy to be considered hard.

 Both Skylight and Mt.
 Emmons are about 18 miles round trip.
 They are both long and rugged but Skylight gets the edge in toughness because of the extra climbing.
 That means longer descents to get out with the matching impact that comes with that.

 Emmons is at a height of 4040 feet.
 It is in the Western High Peaks making it more remote than Skylight.
-It is part of the Seward range and is easiest to approach from the summit of Mt.
+It is part of the Seward Range and is the easiest to approach from the summit of Mt.
 Donaldson.
 The total climbing for the day will around 3500 feet.
 Since Emmons is one of the lowest of 46ers it doesn't have the best views but you are more likely to see fewer people due to its location.

 Skylight is both taller at 4926 feet with more climbing on the day to get to it at around 4300 feet.
-As well the summit is above the treeline so you get 360 degree panorama views including Mt.
+As well the summit is above the treeline so you get 360-degree panorama views including Mt.
 Marcy and Haystack to the north.
 This is a great summit to pair with Gray Peak and Mt.
-Marcy as they are right there, although this will add a lot extra mileage and climbing.
+Marcy as they are right there, although this will add a lot of extra mileage and climbing.